Painting Your Hallway - Ideas & Tips

 Before

-- The hallway looked very cool and was in desperate need of some colour!
+- The hallway looked very cold and urgently needed some colour!

 Before